 The Maze Runner by James Dashner

 Favourite of all the books I’ve read recently.
 Probably because I love dystopian YA but also because I loved the concept.
-Don’t get me wrong it’s a bit silly (why a maze / random telepathy / memory loss but still the characters remember the names of things) but I’m sure (well I hope) the questions that remain unanswered will be answered by the end of the series.
+Don’t get me wrong it’s a bit silly (why a maze?
+What’s with the random telepathy?
+The characters experience memory loss so how can they remember the names of things?) but I’m sure (well I hope) the questions that remain unanswered will be answered by the end of the series.
 Although there were lots of names and characters to remember, this didn’t put me off (it normally does if I can’t follow who is who) and I just loved the setting – I’m a sucker for a unique story world.
-One major criticism would be that it is cliché in areas (self sacrificing hero / unnecessary death just for the emotional gut-punch) but all in all I loved it and read it in two sittings.
+One major criticism would be that it is cliché in areas (self-sacrificing hero/unnecessary death just for the emotional gut-punch) but all in all I loved it and read it in two sittings.
 I have also bought the other three and can’t wait to get cracking with those.

 The Girl in the Red Coat by Kate Hamer

 Interesting concept but the whole novel stressed me out – I wanted to know if there was a happy ending almost after the first two chapters.
 Like the impatient douche-bag I am, I Googled the ending (so naughty).
 Funnily enough, I enjoyed the book more after finding out what happened, as I was no longer skipping chapters to figure it out.
 Good character development but a frustrating concept if you like justice and happy endings.
 Unique voices from the protagonists (you could really tell the difference between the mother and daughter but sometimes I felt the daughter sounded too grown up for a six-year-old).
 The blend of real life and the occasional fantastical elements was confusing at times, and I felt there was sometimes too much description, so minus points for that.